frequency-chain/frequency/designdocs/passkey_p256.md

 ### PassKey Registration

 1. **User visits "Wallet Setup Page"**:
-   - The browser JavaScript generates a seed phrase, using it to generate `account_keypair` and the corresponding account public key (`account_pk`).
+   - The browser JavaScript generates a seed phrase, using it to generate `account_keypair` and the corresponding account Public Key (`account_pk`).

 2. **Web Wallet requests creation of user PassKey**:
    - A challenge containing the `account_pk` is sent to the PassKey generation process.